The L.A. Art Scene Was Booming. Why Are Galleries Suddenly Closing?

 The State of Play

-This week, I put together a list of 10 L.A. spaces have closed since last year.
+This week, I put together a list of 10 L.A. spaces have closed in the past 18 months.
 In June 2023, New York’s Vito Schnabel left the old Santa Monica Post Office after staging six shows there, starting with a mini-retrospective of Francesco Clemente in late 2021.
 A gallery rep said that the space was always intended as “an experiment,” which ended when the gallery’s short-term lease expired.

 Francesco Clemente, Twenty Years of Painting: 2001 – 2021, Presented by Vito Schnabel Gallery and Alexander Dellal at the Old Santa Monica Post Office; Artworks © Francesco Clemente; Photo by Elon Schoenholz; Courtesy the Artist and Vito Schnabel Gallery